dataset-ninja/lacmus-drone-dataset/README.md

 # LADD: Lacmus Drone Dataset

-LADD is a dataset for object detection task.
+LADD: Lacmus Drone Dataset is a dataset for object detection task.